Robert Easter Jr.: Easter Jr. vs. Barthelemy

 On April 27, 2019, Easter Jr fought Rances Barthelemy for the vacant WBA regular lightweight title.
 Both fighters were reluctant to engage throughout the fight, with both only occasionally letting their hands go.
 According to ShoStats, Easter Jr landed 54 punches, while Barthelemy landed 52 punches altogether.
-Each fighter won on one judges' scorecard 115-113, while the third judge scored the fight as a draw 114-114, concluding the result to a split-decision draw.
+Each fighter won on one judges' scorecard 115–113, while the third judge scored the fight as a draw 114-114, concluding the result to a split-decision draw.

 Easter Jr. vs Granados

 For his next fight, Easter Jr. moved up to 140 lbs and faced Adrián Granados.
 Unlike in his previous bout against Barthelemy, Easter Jr. came out firing from the first bell, and successfully landing on Granados.
 Granados did well in the closing rounds, throwing and landing more punches than Easter Jr., but it was not enough to overcome an early deficit.
-The judges scored the fight 100-90, 98-92 and 97-93, all in favor of Easter Jr.
+The judges scored the fight 100–90, 98-92 and 97–93, all in favor of Easter Jr.

+Easter was shot in a robbery leaving a casino in Cincinnati, Ohio.
+The shooting occurred in the early morning hours February 7th, 2022.
+Easter has not fought since.